dalehassinger/Blog/aria-automation-orchestrator-actions-ad-ou/index.md

 ---

 Here is Javascript code for the Action that returns all existing AD OUs to populate the dropdown on the custom form.
+Watch the Video to understand how the code works.

 **Click arrow to expand the code:**